l7mp/learning-go/99-labs/02-webapps/README.md

 Hello, world!
 ```

+> **Note**
-> **Note**: The address `localhost` is the short name for the loopback interface address, which defaults to `127.0.0.1`.
+> The address `localhost` is the short name for the loopback interface address, which defaults to `127.0.0.1`.
 Also note that the trailing slash is optional, so the following request would be equivalent: `curl http://127.0.0.1:8080`

 Congratulations, you have built and run your first Go web app!
 Now fire up your favorite browser and direct it to the URL `localhost:8080` and see your first webpage rendered in full glory.